 The lookout each local hikes to at least once, Mount Royal Park proposes vistas in every direction, the most popular being the view at Kondiaronk Lookout.

 Year round, pedestrians, cyclists, cross-country skiers, and winter hikers on snowshoe head to its observation terrace and horseshoe perimeter to catch a view of downtown Montreal, the Old Port, and Jacques-Cartier Bridge.
 Watching the sunrise at dawn is especially picturesque from this location.Continue to 3 of 9 below.

 03 of 09

 Believe it or not, the tallest point in Montreal—the only point taller than Mount Royal—was made possible by an illiterate saint associated with thousands of unexplained healings on its grounds.
 More than a few marriage proposals have been uttered on its lookout too.
 Unsurprising, really.
 St. Joseph Oratory's lookout features one of the most epic sunset views in Montreal.

 Consider dropping by the Oratory in the afternoon or early evening to get the opportunity to both visit the Catholic pilgrimage site and watch the sun go down.
 Conclude (or prelude) the experience with one of the best smoked meat sandwiches in Montreal at Snowdon Deli.
 It's a 15-minute walk or short cab ride away.Continue to 4 of 9 below.

 04 of 09

 Au Sommet PVM

-For a choice 360-degree view of the city, visit downtown Montreal's Au Sommet PVM, an indoor observation deck 188 metres (617 feet) above street level, on the highest floor of Place Ville-Marie, a downtown shopping centre and office building connected to the underground city.
+For a choice 360-degree view of the city, visit downtown Montreal's Au Sommet PVM, an indoor observation deck 188 meters (617 feet) above street level, on the highest floor of Place Ville-Marie, a downtown shopping center and office building connected to the underground city.

 Catch a sight of Montreal in all directions while learning about the city's most important landmarks guided by an interactive exhibition on-site.
 Admission fees apply.